jamesgayht/jamesgayht.github.io/README.md

 ## Features to update, as of 13 Apr 2023:
 1. Update obstacles to be removed upon 2nd click (currently can be done by clicking clear maze)
 2. If start/end point, do not allow obstacles to overwrite
-3. Implement dynamic grid sizing from user's input
-4. On clear, stop running dijkstra's algorithm
+3. On clear, stop running dijkstra's algorithm
-5. Add functionality to add weights for each grid
+4. Add functionality to add weights for each grid
-6. Add A* Pathfinding Algorithm
+5. Add A* Pathfinding Algorithm